fleetingclarity/boomslang/GOALS_AND_REQUIREMENTS.md

 # Boomslang: Amazon Q CLI Standards Manager

 ## Project Overview
 Boomslang is a template repository that organizations can fork and customize to distribute their Amazon Q Developer CLI standards.
-It provides a simple way for organizations to define custom context rules and distribute them via a lightweight install script for easy team adoption.
+It provides a simple way for organizations to define custom context profiles and distribute them via a lightweight install script for easy team adoption.
 Amazon Q Developer CLI is AWS's AI-powered agentic coding assistant that provides natural language chat, command auto-completion for hundreds of CLIs, code generation, and AWS resource management capabilities.

 ## Goals

 ### Primary Goals
 - **Template Repository**: Provide a forkable template for organizations to customize Amazon Q Developer CLI standards
-- **Easy Customization**: Enable organization maintainers to modify context rules for their specific needs
+- **Easy Customization**: Enable organization maintainers to modify context profiles for their specific needs
 - **Simple Distribution**: Provide scripts to validate and distribute organization standards
 - **Frictionless Installation**: Allow team members to install organization standards via simple install script

 ### Secondary Goals
-- **Multi-rule Support**: Handle different context rules for various development tasks and workflows
+- **Multi-profile Support**: Handle different context profiles for various development tasks and workflows
 - **Version Management**: Enable versioned releases of organization standards
 - **Documentation**: Provide clear guidance for customization and deployment